-I was inspired to work with gold after a friend and I were driving through a beautiful, remote part of Swaziland, where we came across a new gold mine.
-I wondered why we’re prepared to ruin natural sites in order to mine gold.
+Commonly considered the greatest exercise in land exploitation is gold mining.
+I was inspired to work with gold after a friend and I were driving through a remote part of Swaziland, where we came across a new gold mine.
+The destruction of the natural landscape was devastating, and I could not help but wonder why humankind was prepared to ruin natural sites in order to excavate its resources.
 I wanted to know what value it adds to our lives.

 The gold has a lively reflective quality.
 It shines almost white when reflecting sunlight, gold under lamp light, and sometimes totally recedes into the background.